 A great starting point is the teacher tips in Elaine Aron’s The Highly Sensitive Child book.

 If a teacher or school does not embrace your child as a HSC then switch classes or consider other schooling options.
 If those spending so much time with your child do not take your child’s needs seriously then school life could be problematic for your HSC.
-How can a teacher get the best out of a child she doesn’t understand?
+How can a teacher get the best out of a child they don’t even begin to understand?

-The unknown is often frightening for a HSC so an introduction to the teacher and the classroom before they begin at school can make a huge difference.
+- The unknown is often frightening for a HSC so an introduction to the teacher and a preview of the new classroom before they begin at school can make a huge difference.

-If a child starts school with a positive experience it will help in the long run.
+If a child starts school with a positive experience it will certainly help in the long run.

 4. Be Your Child’s Biggest Advocate